-A second goal was to determine whether a single, fully-connected architecture could be found that performed nearly as well or better than the proof-of-concept architectures while being smaller (use fewer parameters).
-The architecture selected was found by using various layer width scalings such as division by constant factors (2,3,4,...) or factorial division (2 then 3 then 4...).
-The latent space was experimented with separately from the layer width scaling.
-Summarized in table \ref{tab:improved arch}, the improved architecture consists of only two hidden layers of widths 100 and 33 and a latent space dimension of 10.
-Like the proof-of-concept architectures, the activation function used was the softplus function.
-Some experimentation was done with the learning rate and scaling functions for the improved architecture, and it was decided that the same learning rate would be used; however, the scaling function changed to a cube-root scaling function for reasons that will be explained in the results section.
+A secondary goal of this work is to determine whether a single, fully-connected architecture could be found that performs as well or better than the proof-of-concept architectures while being smaller (use fewer parameters).
+The architecture selected is found by using various layer width scalings such as division by constant factors (2,3,4,...) or factorial division (2 then 3 then 4...).
+The latent space is experimented with separately from the layer width scaling.
+Summarized in table \ref{tab:improved arch}, new fully-connected architecture consists of only two hidden layers of widths 100 and 33 and a latent space dimension of 10.
+Like the proof-of-concept architectures, the activation function used is the softplus function.
+The learning rate is kept the same as what is used in the proof-of-concept.
+However, the scaling function is changed to a cube root scaling function for reasons that will be explained in the results section.

-The third and primary goal was to determine whether multiple elements could be placed in a single model.
-Early experiments demonstrated that a fully-connected model would not be particularly effective.
-As a result, a convolutional architecture was adopted which is summarized in table \ref{tab:multi-element}.
-The architecture used consisted of a convolutional layer that used twenty 1-by-5 filters which were applied with a stride of one.
-The convolutional layer was followed by fully-connected layers of widths of 100, 50, 30 with a latent space dimension of 10.
-The activation function used for all layers was the exponential linear unit (ELU).
-It should be noted that, in order to keep training time below twenty-four hours, only forty percent of the full data set of each element used in the convolutional network's data set.
+The third and primary goal is to determine whether multiple elements can be placed in a single model.
+Early experiments demonstrate that a fully-connected model would not be particularly effective.
+As a result, a convolutional architecture is adopted, which is summarized in table \ref{tab:multi-element}.
+The architecture consists of a convolutional layer that uses twenty 1-by-5 filters which are applied with a stride of one.
+The convolutional layer is followed by fully-connected layers of widths of 100, 50, 30 with a latent space dimension of 10.
+The activation function used for all layers is the exponential linear unit (ELU).
+It should be noted that, in order to keep training time below twenty-four hours, only forty percent of the full data set of each element is used in the convolutional network's data set.
 More explicitly, this means that 128,000 spectra came from each element as opposed to 320,000 spectra for a total of 768,000 spectra.